80s CARTOONS IN HELL

 That was the risk unwitting parents ran dropping their kids off at full-length movies made from beloved 80s cartoons.

-Rainbow Brite and the Star Stealer was remarkably gloomy for a movie about a magical tween and her magical talking horse that gallops on top of rainbows, dumping star sprinkles on everyone below.
+Rainbow Brite and the Star Stealer was remarkably gloomy for a movie about a magical tween and her magical talking horse that usually gallops on top of rainbows, dumping star sprinkles on people.

 There were menacing robot overlords that could zap out free will with their eye lasers.
 There were enslaved sprites, the cute dwarf-sheep creatures that looked dressed for an Olivia Newton-John music video.